somkene12345/exposition/README.md

 ﻿# exposition
-# It is a web app
+# It is a notetaking web app